prisma/prisma-examples/optimize/starter/README.md

    }
    ```

-   Then migrate the changes to your database using:
+   Next, migrate these changes to your database using:

    ```terminal
    npx prisma migrate dev --name add-indexed-email-domain-column-on-user-model
    ```

-   Then run the [copySuffixes script](./copySuffixes.ts) to copy the domains of the emails from the existing content to the new `emailDomain` column:
+   After migration, run the [copySuffixes script](./copySuffixes.ts) to copy email domains from existing entries into the new `emailDomain` column:

    ```terminal
    npm run copy-suffixes
    ```

-   Then refactor the code in the [script.ts](./script.ts) file:
+   Finally, refactor the code in the [script.ts](./script.ts) file to update Query 5:

    ```diff
    // Query 5